 - F1.
-The person raising a complaint with the PRS must send all the relevant evidence that they want us to consider when they complete their PRS complaint form - F2.
+The person raising a complaint with us must complete the PRS complaint form and send all the relevant evidence that they want us to consider - F2.
 When the member is asked to send us their complaint response, they must also send us all the relevant evidence that they want considered - F3.
-Both parties remain responsible, throughout our process, for providing all relevant evidence to support their case, in the timescale given, which will be considered when making our decision.
-We are unable to consider relevant evidence that either party may have but has not provided - F4.
-We have produced an Evidence checklist for all parties, which can be found in the Resources 'quides' section of our website - F5.
-Both parties are also responsible for the costs of preparing their case and we will not make any award for these in our resolution process - F6 Please do not send original documentation if you can avoid it (see F10)
+Both parties remain responsible, throughout our process, for providing all relevant evidence to support their case, in the time given, which will be considered when making our decision.
+We are unable to consider relevant evidence that either party may have, but has not provided - F4.
+We have produced an Evidence checklist for all parties, which can be found on our website in the Resources 'guides' section - F5.
+It is your responsibility to make and support your case with evidence, and we are unable to do this for you - F6.
+Both parties are also responsible for their costs of preparing their own case and we will not make any award for these in our resolution process - F7.
+Please do not send original documentation if you can avoid it - F8.
+When we are investigating a complaint and collecting evidence, both parties accept that details, information and evidence will be shared with the other party and us